NekoMimiOfficial/VitaDockLite/README.md

 although its still in development you can use the current version of VDlite just fine (the app atleast since it makes the core) available in bin/ (add it to path)

-<div style="padding:5px;border:1px solid gray;border-radius:8px;">My first contribution to the vita communtiy and def not the last!</div>

 # Installation